victorguarana/vehicle-routing/README.md

 - **Best Insertion**: Creates a route by iterating through the customer list and inserting it into the best position based on total distance;
 - **Drone Strike Insertion**: Improve a truck only route by replacing truck deliveries with drone deliveries
 - **Greedy Coverage by Drones**: Create a route by moving the truck to the customer with more near by customers, then send the drone(s) to the nearest customer(s).
+- **Heuristic based on Iterated Local Search (ILS)**: Impreve a route by applying all possible moves and selecting the best one;

 ## Comparison Criteria